MarBenitez/data-science-portfolio/README.md

 	- __Power BI__
 		- [Sales Dashboard in Power BI](https://github.com/MarBenitez/sales-dashboard-powerbi): The dashboard provides detailed visualizations of sales across different regions and allows users to explore and analyze the data effectively.

+   	- __Streamlit__
+		- [Titanic App and EDA](https://github.com/MarBenitez/thorough-analysis-titanic): This repo contains a Streamlit application which provides a user-friendly interface for analyzing the Titanic data and a comprehensive EDA notebook.
+   	 	- Rio de Janeiro - Airbnb dataset: [EDA](https://github.com/MarBenitez/airbnb-rio-analysis-nb) and [Streamlit application](https://github.com/MarBenitez/airbnb-rio-streamlit-app).

 	_Tools: Pandas, Numpy, Seaborn, Matplotlib and Power BI_